alopezgit/project-adapt/README.md

 ```
 train_2nd_step.sh [carla_data_path] [kitti_data_path] [batch_size]
 ```
-where in this case the default batch size is 2, which refers to 2 source dataset and 2 target dataset images, amounting to a total of 4 images per batch.
+where in this case the default batch size is 2.
+In this case batch size=2 refers to using 2 source dataset and 2 target dataset images, amounting to a total of 4 images per batch.
 In this second step, we load the model trained during the first step.

 ## Testing
 To evaluate your models, we use the oficial evaluation code from the Kitti devkit.
 ```
 ./Test/test.sh [save_name] [checkpoint_path] [online_test]
 ```
 The last argument, `[online_test]` is a boolean argument set to `False` by default.
 When set to `False` it runs the evaluation in the selected validation set (1000 images) where the ground-truth is publicly available, so you automatically obtain the RMSE, MAE and other error metrics.
-When set to `True`, it saves the predicted depth for the online test images where no ground-truth is given, so if you want to obtain the results for that you need to upload the predicted depth to the online KITTI test set.
+When set to `True`, it saves the predicted depth for the online test images where no ground-truth is given.
+If you want to obtain the results for the online test set you need to upload the predicted depth to the [KITTI website](http://www.cvlibs.net/datasets/kitti/user_login.php).

 ## Citation
 If you use Project To Adapt for your research, you can cite the paper using the following Bibtex entry: